Speech and Language Processing (3rd Edition Draft)

 What level is Speech and Language Processing (3rd Edition Draft) for?

-Speech and Language Processing (3rd Edition Draft) is aimed at a intermediate audience.
-Recommended background: Basic probability, linear algebra, and calculus, Comfort with programming and introductory machine learning.
+Speech and Language Processing (3rd Edition Draft) is aimed at a all levels audience.
+Recommended background: Undergraduate linear algebra, probability and calculus, Basic programming ability, ideally Python, to follow the algorithms.

 How long does Speech and Language Processing (3rd Edition Draft) take?

-Expect roughly Full textbook, self-paced.
+Expect roughly 25 chapters plus 11 appendices — a semester-length read.
 Most learners work through it at their own pace.

 What will I learn from Speech and Language Processing (3rd Edition Draft)?